 jerking off to erotic Chun-Li fanart.

 The Filthy Critic

-Movie nerds reading this site will probably spend equal
+Movie nerds reading this site will likely spend equal

-amounts of time standing up on their chairs and cheering this
+amounts of time standing up on their chairs cheering this

 man on with all their hearts for his unabashed lambasting of the